All Episodes

 They're corrupt to the core.

-Oh, I forgot to bring this up.
+The idea that, you know, oh, I forgot to bring this up.

 Did you see what they did over at MSDNC?

-MSDNC today pulled Liberal Joe and Mika off the air.
+MSDNC today pulled liberal Joe and Mika off the air.

-The show's ex-account told followers Sunday that the show would return on Tuesday, inviting viewers to tune into NBC anyway for more coverage of the attempt on the former president's life.
+The show's ex-account told followers Sunday that the show would return on Tuesday, inviting viewers to tune into NBC Anyway for more coverage of the attempt on the former president's life, the decision to bench the politics roundtable show days after the party's presumptive nominee,

-And a source familiar with the decision said that they were acts from the show.
+the Republican Party nominee, Donald Trump, had a brush with death, and a source familiar with the decision said that they were acts from this show.

-And that the decision was reportedly made by NBC Universal News Group.
+Yes, would in fact make inappropriate comments that could be used to criticize the show or the network, and that the decision was reportedly made by NBC Universal News Group.

 The chairperson, Cesar Conde, I don't know who this person is, in conjunction with the MSDNC president, Rashida Jones, as well as Morning Joe host, Joe Scarborough, Mika Brzezinski.